Surviving to Thriving: Overcoming Toxic Workplace Culture

 Employee engagement and communication

-Now more than ever, it is critical to obtain frequent and meaningful feedback from employees on their satisfaction with work as well as what workplace initiatives would benefit them most.
+It’s critical to obtain frequent and meaningful feedback from employees on their satisfaction with work, as well as what workplace initiatives would benefit them most.
 Many well-intentioned worker perks or extra benefits fall flat when they are implemented without prior employee engagement.
-Furthermore, employee engagement must be a two-way street.
+Also, employee engagement must be a two-way street.
 Regular communication on work matters and efforts to address issues identified in the workplace are always appreciated by employees.

 Balance